mberlanga/mberlanga.github.io/_posts/2016-07-03-KeepingUpWithVillainHood-post.md

 “Oh nonono.
 Kid you need to demean him.
 Make him feel worthless”

 “Pssshhh.
-What I meant was, your hat looks pretty #reddd#.
-As in the blood that will come out if you don’t give me like, free cigarettes.”
+What I meant was, your hat looks pretty *reddd.* As in the blood that will come out if you don’t give me like, free cigarettes.”

 “I don’t mean to interrupt, but ugh, I’m not feeling it at all,” announced the clerk.